iarxm/csim-man/index.md

 1. Unless otherwise stated, heats will be 20 minutes long by default.
 1. Similarly, there will be 5 minutes of paddle out by default.
 1. There will be a small delay between heats
-1. Stay clear of the competitors lineup during paddle out.
+1. Stay clear of the podium lineup during paddle out.
 1. Prone to shore immediately on heat finish.
 1. Promptly return the jersey to the beach marshal
 1. If surfing in the next heat, check-in and state new jersey colour